ms-iot/content/en-US/Docs/DriverDeployment.md

        * Select the host IP of the machine running visual studio.
 Do not use the autonet (169.xxx) address.
        * Select Next
 	   ![Configure Debug Settings]({{site.baseurl}}/Resources/images/DriverLab/confdbgsettings.png)
-    * The Raspberry Pi cannot use the network for kernel debugging.
        *  Connect the appropriate serial debugging cable to the PI and the host machine
        *  Select “Serial” for the connection type
        *  Fill out the rest of the parameters as appropriate for the Raspberry Pi.